duodenum96/IntrinsicTimescales.jl/docs/src/tutorial/tutorial_1_acw.md

 ## Should I `average_over_trials`?

 In general, yes.
+The option `average_over_trials` averages PSDs and/or ACFs across trials.
 In my experience, averaging ACFs or PSDs and then estimating the timescale (which is what `average_over_trials` does) works much better than estimating one timescale from each trial and averaging over them.
 If you suspect that there might be a nonstationarity in your timescales (i.e. your timescales change over time), you can investigate timescales in each trial by setting `average_over_trials` off.
 Needless to say, this depends on having trials, which means you should not use this if you have, say, one long fMRI recording.

 ## Should I `skip_zero_lag`?